Key Takeaways

 FCA-registered crypto exchanges

-Here are some exchanges that are FCA-registered in the UK. cryptoasset businesses must meet money laundering regulations, and businesses marketing to UK customers must also meet the FCA's financial promotion rules to ensure their marketing materials are fair, clear, and not misleading.
+Here are some exchanges that are FCA-registered in the UK.
+A registered cryptoasset businesses must meet money laundering regulations, and businesses marketing to UK customers must also meet the FCA's financial promotion rules to ensure their marketing materials are fair, clear, and not misleading.

 CoinJar